jtomaszewski/eslint-config/README.md

 2. `npm install -D github:ailohq/ailo-eslint-config`

-3. Extend the config as in the following examples:
+3. Extend the config as in the following example:

-   ## Node.js

    ```js
    // .eslintrc.js